ctchou/AutomataTheory/README.md

   an $\omega$-language $L$, then both $L$ and its complement are $\omega$-regular (see `AutomataTheory/Congruences/Basic.lean` for the definitions of "ample" and "saturates").

-*Update 2025-07-26:* We have proved that $\omega$-regular languages are closed under complementation, modulo a Ramsey theorem on infinite graphs.
-Our proof is essentially that by Büchi [1] and follows the modern presentation in the first 2 sections of a survey article by Thomas [2], an outline of which can also be found in Wikipedia [3].
-The crux of the proof uses a congruence relation invented by Büchi
+*Update 2025-07-26:* The closure of $\omega$-regular languages under complementation has been proved, modulo a Ramsey theorem on infinite graphs which is to be proved later.
+The proof being formalized is essentially that of Büchi [1] and follows the modern presentation in the first 2 sections of a survey article by Thomas [2], an outline of which can also be found in Wikipedia [3].
-(see `Automaton.BuchiCongr` defined in `AutomataTheory/Congruences/BuchiCongr.lean`)
-that is of finite index and has the ampleness and saturation properties mentioned above.
+The crux of the proof uses a congruence relation invented by Büchi (see `BuchiCongr` defined in `AutomataTheory/Congruences/BuchiCongr.lean`) that is of finite index and has the ampleness and saturation properties mentioned above.

-*Update 2025-07-30:* The needed Ramsey theorem on infinite graphs has been proved and no `sorry` is left.
+*Update 2025-07-30:* The needed Ramsey theorem on infinite graphs has been proved and there is no `sorry` left.

+*Update 2025-08-01:* Significant improvements in notations have been made, including the more pervasive uses of the dot notation and the introductions of several infix and postfix operators.

 [1] Büchi, J.R.
 (1962).
 "On a Decision Method in Restricted Second Order Arithmetic".
     The Collected Works of J. Richard Büchi.
 Stanford: Stanford University Press. pp. 425–435.